chromium/chromium/docs/testing/batching_instrumentation_tests.md

 ## What is Test Batching?

-Outside of Chromium, it most common to run all tests of a test suite using a single `adb shell am instrument` command (a single execution / OS process).
+Outside of Chromium, it is most common to run all tests of a test suite using a single `adb shell am instrument` command (a single execution / OS process).
 However, Chromium's test runner runs each test using a separate command, which means tests cannot interfere with one another, but also that tests take much